- High RAM usage on Windows 11 while idling can be caused by malware or other issues.

 - In the Run box, type services.msc then press Ok.

-- In the services tab, search for Sysmain, right-click on it and select Properties.
+- Under the services tab, search for Sysmain, right-click on it and select Properties.

 - In the new window, set the Startup type to Disabled.